Advisory practice

 Leadership advisory

-Working with executives and senior leaders in the realities of complexity, authority, and decision-making.
+Working with executives and senior leaders in the realities of complexity, authority, and decision-making under pressure.

 2